oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/launch-analysis-tool/launch-analysis-tool.md

 ## Introduction

-Estimated Time:  10 minutes with 1 ocpu.
+Estimated Time:  10 minutes with 2 ecpus.

-This lab uses the Database Actions Data Studio Analysis tool to design the Analytic view.
+This lab uses the Database Actions Data Studio Analysis tool to design the Analytic View.

 Estimated Time:  Less than 5 minutes.